Single-Member LLCs and Operating Agreements

 5. Get Help From an Attorney

 You can certainly use an online LLC formation service to create an operating agreement, but you are better served by getting the help of an experienced business attorney.
 Your attorney can help determine the best business type or corporate structure that is suitable for your business pursuits.
-They’ll make sure all the corporate entity provisions relevant to your situation are included in and he or she can tailor the document to the requirements of your state and your business idea and endeavors.
-A medium- or higher risk business will require more attention to their business entity formation in their limited liability company agreement, than a less ‘at risk’ business with the simplest structure.
-Remember, if you fail to properly form your business entity, fail to have the proper legal business agreements, then you risk exposing your personal assets to a possible lawsuit that involves your business.
+They’ll make sure all the corporate entity provisions relevant to your situation are included, and he or she can tailor the document to the requirements of your state and your business idea and endeavors.
+A medium- or higher-risk business will require more attention to their business entity formation in their limited liability company agreement than a less ‘at risk’ business with the simplest structure.
+Remember, if you fail to properly form your business entity or fail to have the proper legal business agreements, then you risk exposing your personal assets to a possible lawsuit that involves your business.

 Conclusion